 All paddlers are expected and encouraged to race regularly.
 Marathon races take place in 9 divisions, ranging from beginner-level to international standard, so every paddler can find an appropriate level of competition.
 Taking part in races is not only great fun, but essential for paddlers if they are to improve boat skills.

-Regular paddling at Richmond takes the form of participation in training groups (all year round, primarily on Saturdays, and on other days too as you improve) and the regular Club time trials (4.5k on Monday evenings and 10k on Wednesday evenings April to September.)
+Regular paddling at Richmond takes the form of participation in training groups (all year round, for adult novices and improvers primarily on Saturday afternoons and Tuesday evenings, and on other days too as you improve) and the regular Club time trials (10k on Wednesday evenings April to September.)
 Kayak racing not only requires skill and technique, but also good all-round fitness.
 In order to advance through the racing divisions we encourage paddlers to expand their training to include running, core-strengthening gym exercises and kayak ergo.

 Previous experience and high levels of fitness are not required when novices join Richmond Canoe Club.
 Enthusiasm and commitment to paddling, and to the club, conquers all.
 To progress in racing you should plan to commit to at least two sessions a week of paddling, plus land-based training.

 We all know that life can be demanding, being stretched in different directions, but if you are willing to commit regular time to Richmond Canoe Club, we will help you improve your fitness and strength, teach you the art of kayaking, incorporate you into the wonderful social side of RCC and take you to some of the most rewarding and exhilarating events of you life – sprint and marathon kayak races!